hukai916/scATACpipe/docs/usage.md

 When inputting Fragment files (`--input_fragment`), DOWNSTREAM_ARCHR will be directly executed.

-The 2 input options will be demonstrated in details below.
+The 2 input options are demonstrated in details below.
 You can also view all available parameters by following [Quick Start](https://github.com/hukai916/scATACpipe/#quick-start) and run:
 ```bash
 cd scATACpipe
 nextflow run main.nf --help